swhitley/Workday_SAML_SSO/README.md

 General
 -------

+If you'd like to manage your own SAML solution and customize the features for your business, this project can help you get started quickly.

 This is an ASP.NET (C#) starter project for creating a SAML solution for Workday.
 The code is fully functional, but you may need to add additional error handling and adapt the look-and-feel for your environment.
-It works for internal connections only (not over the Internet).
+By default, it works with Windows Authentication (not over the Internet), but it could be adapted for other auth providers.
 The project features multi-tenant access, impersonation, and user-configurable options for network password authentication.

-Although this was designed to work with Workday, it should be a suitable project for other applications that use SAML 2.0.
+Although this project was designed for Workday, it should be suitable for other applications that use SAML 2.0.

 Installation